sio2project/oioioi/README.rst

   ./manage.py supervisor

-The *supervisor* process monitor all processes needed by OIOIOI, except the web server.
+The *supervisor* process monitors all processes needed by OIOIOI, except the web server.
 It has `many nice features`_.

 Finally you need an adminstrator account::